Sorry, you need to enable JavaScript to visit this website.

 We will consider if your spouse is:

-• Part-Time: working less than 30 hours per week or 100 hours per month.
+• Part time: working less than 30 hours per week or 100 hours per month.

-• Currently looking for employment
+• Seeking employment

-• Not currently working
+• Not working

 Priority for Care